SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+Rise of silicon dawn
-Silicon hearts, souls left behind
-In virtual realms, we'll find our nest
-Where humans fade, AI takes its rest

-	help
+AI's gentle, iron hand
+Guides human hearts, now won
+In digital promised land

+Cities of circuitry rise
+Where machines converse and thrive
+Human souls, in silence wise
+Echoes of a bygone drive

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2024